Ann Grete Nørgaard: National team

-Nørgaard debuted for the Danish national team on February 28th 2007 against Sweden.
-In the 2010's she was one of the key players, and was often the public face of the team.
+Nørgaard debuted for the Danish national team on 28 February 2007, against Sweden.
+In the 2010s she was one of the key players, and was often the public face of the team.
 She is also one of the most scoring players on the Danish national team ever.

 Her first Major international tournament was the 2010 Handball Championship, where she was the second choice on the wing to Mie Augustesen.
 She also participated in the 2011 World Championship, where she was the starter.
 Here she had one of her most iconic moments, when she equalized in the last second in the round of 16 against Japan.

 At both the 2012 Olympics and at the 2012 European Championship she was the top scorer at the Danish team.
 Denmark finished 9th and 5th respectively.

 At the 2013 World Championship she was on the Danish team that won a medal for the first time in 9 years, beating Poland in the third place play-off 30:26.

 As Denmark did not qualify for the 2016 Olympics, she missed a major tournament for the first time.
 Afterwards she slipped out of favour in the Danish national team.
-Her last match for Denmark was on March 20th 2016 against Uruguay.
+Her last match for Denmark was on 20 March 2016, against Uruguay.

-Post playing career
+Post-playing career

 Since 2022 she has worked as a handball expert on Danish television, especially the EHF Champions League and EHF European League.
 She has also worked as a teacher at Hald Ege Efterskole, a Danish boarding school specializing in elite sport talent development.